filipdanic/blogfolio/src/source/_posts/how-to-read-and-navigate-new-codebase.md

 ### Part 1: Problem Setup

 Ever read a murder mystery, but instead of solving a murder, the character is fixing a bug?
-Not so exciting I guess.
-Anyway, here’s the scenario for out little detective mystery:
+Here’s the scenario for out little detective mystery:

-**Context:** You’re working on a giant monolith app.
+**🔎 Context:** You’re working on a giant monolith app.
 The tech is somewhat outdated.
 (New questions stopped appearing on Stack Overflow around 2010.)
 There’s also little documentation left by the previous team.

-**Task:** The client reported a bug with one of the form components on the interface.
+**📝 Task:** The client reported a bug with one of the form components on the interface.
 We will henceforth call this `Component A`.
 The client is using Chrome on Windows 10.

-**Confusion:** Upon inspection in Chrome on Mac OS, you cannot reproduce the bug.
+**😵 Confusion:** Upon inspection in Chrome on Mac OS, you cannot reproduce the bug.
 You could also not replicate the bug on your virtual machine.
 (It works great both on Edge, Chrome, and IE11!)

-**To clarify:** The client is not making this up.
+**💡 To clarify:** The client is not making this up.
 You refer to their screenshots and also note that the form looks different on their end.
 (The styles don’t match.)

 How do you tackle this?
 Working with bugs that are hard to reproduce is a hard time.
 What’s the thought process and where do you start looking first?